MVajak/lotto-probability-ui/README.md

 ### `pnpm lint`

-Runs ESLint to check for code quality issues.
+Runs Biome to check for code quality issues and formatting.

 ### `pnpm lint:fix`

-Automatically fixes ESLint errors where possible.
+Automatically fixes linting errors and formats code using Biome.

-### `pnpm prettier`
+### `pnpm format`

-Formats code using Prettier.
+Formats code only (without linting) using Biome.

 ## Learn More